-For more information about the sustainable building practices used at UCL, visit the Sustainable Construction website.
+For more information about the Estate Strategy at UCL, view the 2022-2027 Executive Summary.

 5.5.
-Has the medical school or institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?
-2 Yes, the medical school or institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilised by students.
+Has the institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?

+Yes, the institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilised by students.
 Alternatively, the campus location is not amenable to unsustainable forms of transportation by default.
+(2 points)

-1 The medical school or institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.
-0 The medical school or institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+The institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.
+(1 point)

+The institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+(0 points)

 UCL is located in London's city centre where unsustainable forms of transportation like cars are not generally used by students.
-Medical students walk or cycle to university and when travelling to hospitals placements that might be slightly away from the main campus, public forms of transport, like the underground (the tube) or London's public electric bus service are mostly used.
+Medical students walk or cycle to university and when travelling to hospital placements that might be slightly away from the main campus, public forms of transport, like the underground (the tube) or London's public electric bus service are mostly used.
 The medical school is within walk-in distance to the rest of the university's teaching buildings.

-The university published the Green Travel Plan UCL in 2015.
+The university has an extensive travel plan.
 These are guidelines for staff and students that aim to: